 In addition to power pack charging and watering as outlined, other services may be performed to give more desirable service.

-Check the electrolyte level in the power pack monthly.
+Check the electrolyte level in the battery monthly.
 Add water only if necessary.
-To protect your warranty, no addition of electrolyte should be done, except by your dealer.
+To protect your warranty, no electrolyte should be added, except by your dealer.